user1342/Oversight/README.md

 For custom plugins and loaders, either set a custom plugin/ loder path in the Oversight ```config.py``` file, or in your downloaded Oversight plugins/ Loaders folder add your new plugins.

 # 🧩Creating Your Own Plugin
 Creating a plugin in Oversight is straightforward.
+For an example plugin look at the [example plugin](https://github.com/user1342/Oversight/tree/main/plugins/example) provided.
 Follow these steps to add your custom plugin:

 ## Step 1: Create a New Plugin File
 Navigate to the plugins directory and create a new folder for your plugin.
 Inside this folder, create a Python file (e.g., my_plugin.py).